CR6Community/CR-6-touchscreen/src/README.txt

 # Instructions for flashing the firmware

 As always, this is all on your own risk.
+The CR-6 Community firmware developers take no responsibility on flashing this firmware.

 ~~~~~ Windows Users ~~~~~